fl1ger/deleg/draft-dnsop-deleg-transport.md

 The "tlsa" SvcParamKey is a transport parameter representing a TLSA RRset {{?RFC6698}} to be used when connecting to TargetName using a TLS-based transport.
 If present, this SvcParam MUST contain all the TLSA records whose owner name ({{?RFC6698, Section 3}}) can be inferred from TargetName and the other SvcParams (e.g., "alpn", "port").
 Like "ipv4hint"/"ipv6hint", this SvcParam serves two purposes in DELEG:

-* When a nameserver serves its own TargetName, the "tlsa" SvcParam MUST be included, because any TLSA queries would encounter a circular dependency.
+* When resolution of the TLSA records would encounter a cyclic dependency, the "tlsa" SvcParam MUST be included.
 * Otherwise, the TLSA query cannot generally be performed until after the SvcParams are received, potentially delaying connection establishment.
 The "tlsa" SvcParam might save time in this case.

 When this SvcParam is not present, certificate validation MAY be performed either using DANE (if TLSA records are present) or by PKI-based TLS certification validation using trusted root certification authorities.